 Having a restraining order issued in your name can be a frightening experience – especially if you were not expecting it.
 Call Orent Law Offices at (480) 656-7301 to schedule a free consultation with a Phoenix restraining order lawyer.

 However, you do not have to accept the terms of your injunction.
-With the help of an experienced lawyer, like Craig Orent, you may be able to get it modified or even dismissed entirely.
+With the help of a criminal lawyer, like Craig Orent, you may be able to get it modified or even dismissed entirely.

 As you fight to get your restraining order changed or thrown out, you will almost certainly need to make a lot of tough decisions.
 If you make the wrong moves, your injunction may be upheld and you could be forced to live with it for the remainder of its term.
 However, if you can consistently make smart choices, you might be able to boost your chances of achieving a more favorable result.